-For accuracy its important to point out the Glass Assist could be running under many names, so its difficult to note their stake, but lets say for now its at least that of what the chart illustrates.
-The same could be said for NWG who would have members of their group simultaneously belonging other categorys.
+For accuracy its important to point out that Glass Assist could be running under several brand names, so it’s difficult to note their percentage stake accuratly, but lets say for now its at least what the chart illustrates.
+The same could be said for NWG who would have members of their network simultaneously belonging other category’s.

 |Auto Glass Association Membership

 We would be more inclined to suggest the latter, as it would be silly to assume that individual branches/employees belonging to the same national network/group could be considered independent.
 You are not independent if you belong to a group/network or national brand as you are governed by their regulations and policy.
 In other words, you are subject to their orders and your vote would be influenced by your employer.

 With this in mind we would estimate the current membership of the AGA to be approximately 55 members (businesses) (as of April 2015).
-Even this figure of 55 could be diluted further if you consider that many so called independents contract directy to the NWG network.
+Even this figure of 55 could be diluted further if you consider that many so called independents contract directly to the NWG network.

-It’s interesting to point out that almost 70% of the AGA membership is made up from the corporate sector of the windscreen industry and only 6 companies.
+It’s interesting to point out that almost 70% of the AGA membership is made up from the corporate sector and only 6 companies.

 The point we are trying to make here is how many voices will actually be heard, or more to the point listened to.
-It’s incorrect to assume that the AGA group is made up of independent members making a neutral unbiased group.
-When in fact, closer analysis suggests the group is controlled by only a handful of corporate directors who are represented by their employees on the AGA committee.
+It’s incorrect to assume that the AGA group is made up of independent members making a unbiased group.
+When closer analysis suggests the group is controlled by only a handful of corporate directors who are represented by their employees on the AGA committee.

 It comes as no surprise that the President, Vice President and Treasurer all belong to the corporations with larger stakes. (at the time of this writing)